Azure/azure-powershell/src/Cdn/Cdn.Autorest/README.md

       subject: CdnProfileToAFD
       verb: Move
     hide: true
+    set:
+      preview-announcement:
+        preview-message: This is a test preview message.
+        stimated-ga-date: 2023-09-30
   - where:
       subject: AbortProfileMigration
     set:
       subject: AbortProfileToAFDMigration
+      preview-announcement:
+        preview-message: This is a test preview message.
+        stimated-ga-date: 2023-09-30
   - where:
       verb: Invoke
       subject: CanCdnProfileToAFD
     set:
       verb: Test
       subject: ProfileMigrationReadniess
+      preview-announcement:
+        preview-message: This is a test preview message.
+        stimated-ga-date: 2023-09-30

   # https://github.com/Azure/autorest.powershell/issues/906
   - where: